 Beyond technical constraints, ethical and regulatory considerations play a central role in shaping the future of AI in finance.
 One of the most pressing issues is algorithmic bias.
-If AI models are trained on historical data that reflect societal or institutional biases, such as those related to race, gender, or geography, these biases may be perpetuated or even amplified.
-This is especially concerning in credit allocation or insurance premium calculations, where biased models can discriminate against protected groups, violating principles of fairness and equalit .
+If AI models are trained on historical data that reflect societal or institutional biases, such as those related to race, gender, or geography, these biases may be perpetuated or even amplified [12].
+This is especially concerning in credit allocation or insurance premium calculations, where biased models can discriminate against protected groups, violating principles of fairness and equality.

 Transparency is another major ethical concern.
-In many jurisdictions, financial regulatio, require that decisions made by automated systems be explainable and auditable.
-If a load denied by an AI system, for example, the applicant has a right to know why.
-With ut prop tools for model explanation, institutions risk non-compliance with legal mandat s, resulting penalties and reputational damage.
+In many jurisdictions, financial regulations require that decisions made by automated systems be explainable and auditable.
+If a loan is denied by an AI system, for example, the applicant has a right to know why.
+Without proper tools for model explanation, institutions risk non-compliance with legal mandates, resulting in penalties and reputational damage.

 Accountability in AI-driven decisions is also complex.
-When a model pakes a hawed or harmful prediction, it is often unclear who should be held responsible the developers, the institution deploying the system, or the AI itself.
-This lack of decision attribution raises questions of liability and makes it difficult to enforce corrective actions what things go wrong.
+When a model makes a flawed or harmful prediction, it is often unclear who should be held responsible-the developers, the institution deploying the system, or the AI itself.
+This lack of decision attribution raises questions of liability and makes it difficult to enforce corrective actions when things go wrong.

 Data privacy and misuse are further areas of concern.
-In systems rely on vast amounts of sensitive financial information, ranging from transaction 1 strates () biometric identifiers.
-Any breach or misuse of this data can lead to significant tarm, with financially and reputationally, for individuals and institutions alike.
-Ensuring the busility of protocols is essential for maintaining customer trust.
+AI systems rely on vast amounts of sensitive financial information, ranging from transaction histories to biometric identifiers.
+Any breach or misuse of this data can lead to significant harm, both financially and reputationally, for individuals and institutions alike.
+Ensuring robust data protection protocols is essential for maintaining customer trust.

-Moreover, the pace of regulatory evolution by not kept up with the speed of AI innovation.
-As a result, there exists a degree of legal uncertainty surrounding the deployment of AI in finance.
-Many jurisdictions have yet to define comprehensive AI-specific guidelines, leading to grey areas in compliance and denaying broader adoption of these technologies.
+Moreover, the pace of regulatory evolution has not kept up with the speed of AI innovation.
+As a result, there exists a degree of legal uncertainty surrounding the deployment of AI in finance [13].
+Many jurisdictions have yet to define comprehensive AI-specific guidelines, leading to grey areas in compliance and delaying broader adoption of these technologies.

-From a methodological perpe ve, sr cific limitations are associated with different AI while the and interpretable, assumes linear relationships and models.
-Logistic regressio mp. x, non-linear interactions prevalent in financial data.
-Decision thus fails to capture the trees are prone to o especially when trained on small or noisy datasets, which can erfitth result in poor generalization.
-Long Short-Term Memory (LSTM) networks, although effective often require lengthy training times and extensive computational in handling s er models, widely used for their attention mechanisms, demand vast resources ansfo ning data and processing power, which limits their accessibility to smaller firms. )f ti amou General Advesarial Networks (GANs), used in fraud detection, may suffer from mode colla in they fail to generate diverse enough samples, resulting in incomplete of fraud scenarios. overa
+From a methodological perspective, specific limitations are associated with different AI models.
+Logistic regression, while simple and interpretable, assumes linear relationships and thus fails to capture the complex, non-linear interactions prevalent in financial data.
+Decision trees are prone to overfitting, especially when trained on small or noisy datasets, which can result in poor generalization.
+Long Short-Term Memory (LSTM) networks, although effective in handling sequential data, often require lengthy training times and extensive computational resources.
+Transformer models, widely used for their attention mechanisms, demand vast amounts of training data and processing power, which limits their accessibility to smaller firms.
+Generative Adversarial Networks (GANs), used in fraud detection, may suffer from mode collapse, wherein they fail to generate diverse enough samples, resulting in incomplete coverage of fraud scenarios.

-In Idition to model-level limitations, human-AI interaction presents its own set of issues.
-One uch challenge is human overreliance on AI outputs.
-As systems become more accurate and prevalent, users may begin to accept AI recommendations without sufficient scrutiny, potentially leading to unverified or erroneous decisions.
+In addition to model-level limitations, human-AI interaction presents its own set of issues.
+One such challenge is human overreliance on AI outputs.
+As systems become more accurate and prevalent, users may begin to accept AI recommendations without sufficient scrutiny, potentially leading to unverified or erroneous decisions [14].
 Conversely, resistance to AI adoption, particularly among employees unfamiliar with advanced technologies, can slow integration and reduce return on investment.
 Efforts to increase explainability through tools such as SHAP values or LIME have seen some success, but these techniques often remain too technical or incomplete to fully reassure stakeholders.
 Moreover, feedback mechanisms designed to improve model performance can be ineffective if human inputs, such as manual overrides or expert corrections, are not properly incorporated into retraining cycles.